HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: HistoryPalette

 \subsubsection{Organizing and Reusing Alternatives}

-To power our concept palette, we used a large language model (GPT-4-turbo~\cite{openai2023api}) to cluster a list of tuples consisting of alternative indices and their prompts from the entire history (\textit{e.g.}, [0] yellow flowers, [1] bushes, [2] pink flowers) and output a JSON dictionary with the cluster names and the alternative indices that belong to the respective cluster (\textit{e.g.}, \{"flowers": [0, 2], ... \}).
-For each new alternative that the user generates, we re-cluster all alternatives.
+To power our concept palette, we prompted GPT-4-turbo~\cite{openai2023api} (Appendix~\ref{sec:appendix-prompt-clustering}) to cluster a list of tuples of alternative indices and their prompts from the entire history (\textit{e.g.}, [0] yellow flowers, [1] bushes, [2] pink flowers) and output a JSON dictionary with the cluster names and the alternative indices that belong to the respective cluster (\textit{e.g.}, \{"flowers": [0, 2], ... \}).
+We re-cluster all alternatives whenever a new alternative is added to the history.
 For our position palette, we store a $N\times N$ matrix representing a $N\times N$ pixel image where each entry contains a chronologically ordered list of alternatives for the respective pixel based on the mask of the alternative.
 For each new alternative, we update this matrix.
-When a user clicks on the image, we display the palette according to this matrix.
-If the alternative occupies the entire image, we do not add the image to the matrix and instead display the alternative in the top left of the image to indicate that it is a global rather than a local alternative.
-For the time palette, we store a timestamp when each alternative is created to order it chronologically.
+When a user clicks on the image to open the position palette, we display all alternatives of the respective matrix entry.
+If the alternative occupies the entire image, we do not add the alternative to the matrix but instead display the alternative in the top left of the image to indicate that it is a global rather than a local alternative.
+For the time palette, we store a timestamp of the alternative's creation for chronological ordering.